Kaikōura Canyon: Sediment transport

-The Kaikōura Canyon is deeply incised into the narrow, tectonically active, continental margin and is the main sediment source of the 1500 km long Hikurangi Channel, which supplies turbidites to the Hikurangi Trench, as well as to low parts of the oceanic Hikurangi Plateau, and to the edge of the southwest Pacific Basin.
+The Kaikōura Canyon is deeply incised into the narrow, tectonically active, continental margin and is the main sediment source of the 1500 km long Hikurangi Channel, which supplies turbidites to the Hikurangi Trough, as well as to low parts of the oceanic Hikurangi Plateau, and to the edge of the southwest Pacific Basin.
 It is thought to be the sink for the coastal sediment transport system that carries large amounts of erosional debris northwards up the coast from the rivers draining the tectonically active mountains of the South Island.

 Ocean currents

 The upper 200 m of the ocean off the New Zealand coast typically consists of warm, saline and nutrient-poor subtropical surface water in the north, and cold, less saline but more nutrient-rich subantarctic surface water in the south.
-A subantarctic ocean current of surface water flows around the southern part of the South Island of New Zealand and moves northward to the east of the South Island to turn east into the open Pacific Ocean above the depths of the Hikurangi Trench.
+A subantarctic ocean current of surface water flows around the southern part of the South Island of New Zealand and moves northward to the east of the South Island to turn east into the open Pacific Ocean above the depths of the Hikurangi Trough.
 This ocean current, which is called the Southland Current in New Zealand, meets the subtropical East Cape Current, coming from the north, off Kaikōura.
 The boundary between these two ocean currents is known as a subtropical front.
-Mixing of these currents leads to the formation of offshore eddies, and some turbulence reaching to the depths of the Hikurangi Trench and Kaikōura Canyon.
+Mixing of these currents leads to the formation of offshore eddies, and some turbulence reaching to the depths of the Hikurangi Trough and Kaikōura Canyon.
 The currents south of the Kaikōura Peninsula in particular form a complex flow structure, as warm water and cold water mix with the addition of inland water from the rivers.
 These currents, eddies and upwellings change seasonally between summer and winter and also in response to the topography of the seafloor and surface winds.